zakiack/Geoguessr-Bar-Script/README.md

 # Geoguessr-Bar-Script
-Re-Adds the Scorebar to Geoguessr
-\nDM on discord for questions @zakiack#8247
+Re-Adds the Scorebar to Geoguessr.
+DM on discord for questions @zakiack#8247